Aínsa

-Aínsa (L'Aínsa) is the main town in the Aínsa-Sobrarbe municipal term, Aragon, Spain.
+Aínsa (L'Aínsa) is the main town in the Aínsa-Sobrarbe municipal territory, Aragon, Spain.

 It is located south of the Pyrenees, in a geologically interesting setting at the north of Huesca.
 Besides the surrounding mountain landscape, the 12th-century Iglesia parroquial de Santa María church and the 11th-century castle are the main sights of the town.

 It is believed that there is a connection between the Ainsa and the Anza family surnames.